diskoverdata/diskover-community/README.md

 Copy diskover config `diskover.cfg.sample` to `diskover.cfg` and edit for your environment.

-Start diskover worker bots (as many as you want) with:
+Start diskover worker bots (as many as you want, a good number might be cores x 2) with:

 ```sh
 $ cd /path/with/diskover